Anthony Swarzak

-Anthony Ray Swarzak (born September 10, 1985) is an American professional baseball pitcher who is currently a free agent.
-He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Cleveland Indians, New York Yankees, Chicago White Sox, Milwaukee Brewers, New York Mets, Seattle Mariners, Atlanta Braves, Arizona Diamondbacks, and Kansas City Royals.
-He has also played in the KBO League (KBO) for the Doosan Bears.
+Anthony Ray Swarzak (born September 10, 1985) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Minnesota Twins, Cleveland Indians, New York Yankees, Chicago White Sox, Milwaukee Brewers, New York Mets, Seattle Mariners, Atlanta Braves, Arizona Diamondbacks, and Kansas City Royals.
+He also played in the KBO League for the Doosan Bears.

 Amateur career

 Swarzak attended Nova High School in Davie, Florida.
 As a sophomore, Swarzak pitched to an 11–1 win–loss record with a 1.16 earned run average and 120 strikeouts and was named to the All-County team and second team All-State.
 In 2003, he finished 14–1 with 142 strikeouts.
 In his senior season, in which he went 14–2, with 147 strikeouts, Swarzak was named to the 2004 All-County and Class 5A All-State teams.
 He had committed to attend Louisiana State University (LSU) to play college baseball for the LSU Tigers, but instead chose to sign with the Twins on June 22, 2004, for a $575,000 bonus.